How to make sourdough bread at home

 Sourdough bread crust

-A common misconception people often have is that you need to add a lot of water to your bread dough if you want an open and airy crumb.
-While high-hydration bread has a different look, taste, and texture to them, it’s not a necessity to achieve an open crumb.
-Proper fermentation is.
+A common misconception is that you need to add a lot of water to your bread dough if you want an open and airy crumb.
+While high-hydration bread has a different look, taste, and texture, it’s not necessary to achieve an open crumb.
+However, proper fermentation is.

 This bread is a low-hydration loaf at 72% water.
 Not only that, but we’re barely even handling it.
 Lowering the hydration is one of the best ways to learn and understand the process of bread making.
 You’ll end up with a dough that you can actually handle.
 Another important factor is the sourdough starter.